 This course is the study of selected British writers of the 19th and 20th centuries, including works by representative novelists.
-Prerequisite: ENGL 111 or consent of instructor.
-Offered Spring.
+Prerequisite: ENGL 111.
+Offered Spring(Odd).

 Writing for English Studies

 This course will introduce students to the foundations of English studies.
 They will explore multiple critical approaches and learn how to use secondary sources in their own writing.
 Taken concurrently with one of the required survey courses, this class will provide students with the critical thinking and writing skills they need to succeed as English Majors.
 Core outcomes met: CI, IL, W, V. Prerequisites: ENGL 111.
 Offered Fall.